For the purposes of this section and section 216C.436, the terms defined in this section have the meanings given them.

 "Local government" means a city, county, or town.

-"Qualifying real property" means a single-family or multifamily residential dwelling, or a commercial or industrial building, that the implementing entity has determined, after review of an energy audit or renewable energy system feasibility study, can be benefited by installation of cost-effective energy improvements.
+"Qualifying real property" means a single-family or multifamily residential dwelling, or a commercial or industrial building, that the implementing entity has determined, after review of an energy audit or renewable energy system feasibility study, can be benefited by installation of energy improvements.

 "Renewable energy" means energy produced by means of solar thermal, solar photovoltaic, wind, or geothermal resources.